codebar/tutorials/html/lesson3/tutorial.md

 </div>
 ```

-In here, we will define the text we want to display about **Ada Lovelace**, using paragraphs to make the content easier to read.
+Here, we will define the text we want to display about **Ada Lovelace**, using paragraphs to make the content easier to read.

 ### First, a little bit about her